top of page

 The town itself is situated in the northernmost point of Maine just before the Canadian border.
 A cul-de-sac and as some would say, "An island without any water."
 The one road in (and back out) takes you underneath Ma's "unwelcoming" sign and leads you to the tiny village where you'll pass by the aging municipal hall.
 Inside, you'll most likely find the mayor lounging about with his two selectpersons agreeing to everything he says.
 Smirnoff's General Store is across from Ruby Red's Beauty Parlor and just down the road from MkIntyre's Gas Station and Used Car Emporium.
 All just before you arrive at Ma's Diner, nearest the end of the Main Road.

-Please take a moment and meet a few of the residents below.
+Please take a moment and meet a few of the residents below the reviews.

 * Book cover artwork and character sketches performed by the author *